joeypiccola/k8s_home/readme.md

 ### install GOTK

-The `flux` and `yq` binaries is required here.
-At the time of this writing flux version `0.38.2` is being used.
+The `flux` and `yq` binaries are required here.
+At the time of this writing flux version `0.38.3` is being used.
 Install flux at the version specified in `clusters/talos/flux/repos/git/flux-repo.yaml`.

 ```
-# cd to root of repo
+# cd to root of k8s_home repo
-yq '.spec.ref.tag' clusters/talos/flux/repos/git/flux-repo.yaml | xargs -I{} flux install --version={} --export | kubectl apply -f -
+yq '.spec.ref.tag' clusters/talos/flux/repos/git/flux-repo.yaml | xargs -I{} flux install --components-extra=image-reflector-controller,image-automation-controller --version={} --export | kubectl apply -f -
 ```

 Once installed, create your sops secret then apply your "root" Kustomization.